-The ‘HB-45A’ is a custom IC used on some PCBs manufactured by Seibu like Raiden II/DX and SPI motherboard.It can be considered an evolution of the ‘HB-41’ that we already treated in a past article:
+The ‘HB-45A’ is a custom IC used on some PCBs manufactured by Seibu like Raiden II/DX, Zero Team.It can be considered an evolution of the ‘HB-41’ that we already treated in a past article:

 It shares the same 20 pin SIL package embedding most of the analog sound system.Its function is to mix and pre-amplify both music and sound FXs :